redhat-developer/app-services-ui/CREATING-NEW-MODULE.md

 Advice on how to update webpack can be found in the [migration guide](https://webpack.js.org/migrate/5/).

-Then you must add configuration to your common webpack configuration:
+Then you must add the following configuration to your common webpack configuration:

 ```js
 const {dependencies, scopeName} = require("./package.json");